How to Apply for a Liquor Service Licence

-Liquor licenses cannot be transferred.
+Liquor licences cannot be transferred.
 Anyone wanting a new licence, buying a business that previously held a licence, adding another licence, must apply for a new liquor licence.

-Please allow up to six weeks to process a liquor licence application for a premise that has not previously had a liquor licence.
+Allow up to six weeks to process a liquor licence application for a premises that has not previously had a liquor licence.
 The time required to process a liquor licence varies based on a number of factors.
-This time frame may be shorter if the premises being licensed were licensed in the past year.
+This time frame may be shorter if the premises being licensed was licensed in the past year.

-If you want to make sure that your licenced is processes as quickly as possible, confirm the information provided is complete and accurate, and that all requested documentation is provided in a timely manner.
+If you want to make sure that your licence is processed as quickly as possible, confirm the information you are providing is complete and accurate, and that you provide all requested documentation in a timely manner.